Domestic Violence Counselor

 Education of a Domestic Violence Counselor

 Some states or colleges offer domestic violence advocate certificates to prepare counselors for this career.
-Some states, such as California, require domestic violence counselors (and even volunteers) to complete a training program before working with victims.
+Some states, such as California, require that domestic violence counselors (and even volunteers) complete a training program before working with victims.

 For example, the 40-hour training at Laura’s House meets the state requirements to pursue volunteer or employment opportunities working with survivors of domestic abuse.
 A certificate such as this provides a working knowledge of the fundamentals of domestic violence and intimate partner violence, familiarizes the students with resources and procedures, and provides a framework for helping victims improve their situations.

-A master’s degree in domestic violence counseling is much more in-depth.
+A master’s degree in domestic violence counseling or social work is much more in-depth.
 Earning a bachelor’s degree is the first step in achieving this level of education, as master’s degree programs typically require a four-year degree.
 In some cases, entry to the master’s program is not contingent on the type of degree previously earned.
-Some schools, however, require a bachelor’s degree in a closely related or complementary field, such as counseling, social work, psychology, or sociology.
+Some schools, however, require a bachelor’s degree in a closely related or complementary field such as counseling, social work, psychology, or sociology.
 Having a minor in counseling is also often preferred, as is having paid or volunteer experience in the field.

 • Addiction counseling